 - Click the cPanel icon on the site you want to set the PHP configuration

 - Now, click on Service configuration then go to PHP configuration editor.
-You will see all PHP setting in basic mode.
+You will see all PHP settings in basic mode.

-- Find “upload_max_filesize” and change to the size you want.
+- Find “upload_max_filesize” and change it to the size you want.
 For example, 10M

 - Next, you will need to set the “post_max_size”.
 You are in the basic mode.
 You need to change to the advanced mode in order to set the “post_max_size”.

 - In the advanced mode, set the “post_max_size” to be bigger than the “upload_max_filesize”.
 For example, 12M.
 If you set the “post_max_size” less than the “upload_max_filesize”, the maximum upload file size you can upload, will equal to or less than the “post_max_size” setting.

 - Next, you should set the memory limit in the advanced mode as well such as 32M.
 So that you won’t get any PHP memory warning.

 - After all the steps above, here is what you set so far.

 - upload_max_filesize = 10M